kerrykins/kerrykins.github.io/_posts/2025-04-15-reflection-guild.md

 But bitterness doesn’t erase beauty.

-I gave parts of myself to that guild.
-I gave parts of me that wanted to build something better than what I’d known before.
-For a while, it worked.
-People found each other.
-We had great laughs.
-We had amazing raids.
-Our community was thriving.
-Even if most of it faded or evolved into something else, it happened.
+For nearly two years, I served as guild master.
+That span of time holds weight.
+It was a time of joyful chaos.
+It was a time where people felt safe enough to be themselves.
+Even if most of it faded, or evolved into something else, it happened.
 And because it happened, it matters.

+I genuinely wish my former guildmates the very best.
+I hope the guild continues to grow and thrive in ways I couldn’t have imagined.
+And I hope quietly and sincerely that I added something positive to their lives during the time we shared.

 I’ve long since logged out.
 The title is gone and burden set down.
 But I carry it with me: the lessons, the failures, the small moments of connection that shimmered like a campfire in Icecrown.

 Maybe, just maybe, that’s enough.